newrelic-experimental/ml-performance-monitoring/README.md

 </a>

 # ML Performance Monitoring
-ml-performance-monitoring provides a Python library for sending machine learning models' inference data and performance metrics into New Relic.
-By using this package, you can easily and quickly monitor your model, directly from a Jupyter notebook or a cloud service.
-The package is ML framework agnostic and can be quickly integrated.
-It is based on the [newrelic-telemetry-sdk-python](https://github.com/newrelic/newrelic-telemetry-sdk-python) library.
+New Relic's MLOps solution provides a Python library that makes it easy to monitor your ML models.

+The key features:
+ - Easy to integrate
+ - ML framework agnostic
+ - Full compatibility with New Relic observability framework
+	 - Based on the [newrelic-telemetry-sdk-python](https://github.com/newrelic/newrelic-telemetry-sdk-python) library
+ - Monitoring and alerting:
+	 - Predictions
+	 - Features
+	 - Missing values
+	 - Custom model and data drift
+	 - Custom inference data
+	 - Custom performance metrics

 ## Getting Started
 - [Documentation](https://docs.newrelic.com/docs/mlops/bring-your-own/mlops-byo/) - Overview of the New Relic MLOps docs and related resources.